 If you see someone who you believe has been hit by lightning, call 911.
 You can touch the person to determine their physical condition, but be aware that lightning can strike the same place twice.
 If the person is not breathing or has no pulse, perform cardiopulmonary resuscitation (CPR) until emergency medical help arrives.

 Stay safe by preventing your exposure to lightning strikes.
-To talk to an expert at Dignity Health Central Coast about this or other medical emergencies, contact us today.
+To talk to an expert at Dignity Health St. John's about this or other medical emergencies, contact us today.